 The Marriott School has hired the brightest minds from around the world to teach in the MBA program.
 During the first year, students gain a solid understanding of the best business practices through their core classes.
 Then they put that learning to practice in a full-time summer internship in the corporate world between their first and second years.

-When students return for the second year of the program, they can choose from five designed majors: finance, marketing, global supply chain management, organizational behavior/human resource management (OBHR), or entrepreneurship.
-Or they can design their own track to fit their career goals.
+When students return for the second year of the program, they can choose from five designed majors: entrepreneurship, finance, global supply chain management, marketing, or strategic human resources.

 The executive MBA program is a rigorous program in general management for fully employed professionals.
 Designed for managers and professionals who typically have at least five years of full-time managerial work experience, the program consists of courses similar to the full-time MBA program but is unique in reflecting the work and management experience of its students.